neotesk/truct/README.md

 <h1>Truct<img align="left" width="42" height="42" alt="logo" src="https://github.com/user-attachments/assets/1a8052d1-924c-4799-9037-8a7c6ac5fc68" /></h1>

-Truct[^1] is a pretty minimal project manager, allowing you to store your tasks inside one single Truct file (generally stored as `truct.trml`) which has a similar syntax compared to YAML[^2], this way it will be readable for humans!
+Truct[^1] is a pretty minimal workflow manager, allowing you to store your tasks inside one single Truct file (generally stored as `truct.yaml`) which is a YAML[^2] file, this way it will be readable for humans!
 Compared to other systems like Make[^3], Truct aims to be simple and beginner-friendly for small projects.

 > [!WARNING]
 > Truct is currently Work-In-Progress.
 Please check [milestones](https://github.com/neotesk/truct/milestones) for more information.

 ### Installation
 You can install Truct manually through the [Releases](https://github.com/neotesk/truct/releases) section.
-Currently there are builds only for Linux[^4] operating system.
-However I am planning to create cross-platform releases (Windows[^5], macOS[^6] etc.)
+Currently there are builds only for *Nix operating systems (Linux[^4], macOS[^6] etc) and Windows[^5].

 ### Why does this exist?
 This exists because I like making small projects that will make my job easier and I don't want to adapt to many many other systems on the current market, so I like to combine my favorite parts of these systems into one single unit, thus many of my projects have born into existence.
-Truct is one of them since I only needed a simple project manager that does basic work and nothing else.
+Truct is one of them since I only needed a simple workflow manager that does basic work and nothing else.

 [^1]: Truct comes from "construct" in English.
 [^2]: [YAML](https://en.wikipedia.org/wiki/YAML) is a human-readable markup language, stands for "Yet Another Markup Language"